Mastermind Email: How to Set Up a Dedicated Sending Domain

-Note: Dedicated sending domains are only applicable to the users in the Email System.
+Note: Dedicated sending domains only apply to the users in the Mastermind

 A dedicated sending domain allows you to send emails that appear to be coming from your brand, and this can help you maintain a better reputation with email services.